haplo/dotfiles/README.md

 ================

 This is my personal set up of configuration files.

-I use Debian and Kubuntu GNU/Linux so they are particularly tailored for these OSes.
+I use Arch Linux in desktop and Debian GNU/Linux in servers so they are particularly tailored for these OSes.
+My main shell is [fish](https://fishshell.com/), it's set as default.

-Feel free to fork the project and adapt it to your needs, or just to copy whatever you like. **Use at your own risk!**
+Feel free to fork the project and adapt it to your needs, or just to copy whatever you like.
+**Use at your own risk!**

 Any ideas or suggestions?
 I would love to
 [hear about them](https://github.com/haplo/dotfiles/issues),